-I think I need to back up a bit and explain a little more about the basics of autoimmune disease.
+I need to back up a bit and explain a bit more about the basics of autoimmune disease.

-A few of the more commonly known diseases along the autoimmune spectrum include alopecia (hair loss), Alzheimer’s disease, ALS (Lou Gehrig’s disease), celiac disease, diabetes, inflammatory bowel diseases (including Crohn’s and colitis), multiple sclerosis, Parkinson’s disease, psoriasis, rheumatoid arthritis and thyroid disease.
+A few of the more commonly known diseases on the autoimmune spectrum include alopecia (hair loss), Alzheimer’s disease, ALS (Lou Gehrig’s disease), celiac disease, diabetes, inflammatory bowel diseases (including Crohn’s and colitis), multiple sclerosis, Parkinson’s disease, psoriasis, rheumatoid arthritis, and thyroid disease.

-Most people shrug off their aches and pains as stress, lack of sleep, or the thing that happens as you age.
+Most people shrug off their aches and pains as stress, lack of sleep, or what happens as they age.

-But Dr. O’Bryan is calling B-S on these notions that such symptoms are just a part of life.
+But Dr. O’Bryan is calling BS on these notions that such symptoms are just a part of life or normal aging.

-Rather, Dr. O’Bryan says autoimmunity is something that happens over time, and if ignored, it will eventually turn into even more devastating diseases such as diabetes, cancer, Alzheimer’s and heart disease.
-Most people get diagnosed with these serious diseases only after significant tissue damage has already been done!
+Rather, Dr. O’Bryan says autoimmunity is something that happens over time and, if ignored, will eventually turn into even more devastating diseases such as diabetes, cancer, Alzheimer’s, and heart disease.
+Most people get diagnosed with these serious diseases only after significant tissue damage has already occurred!

-The root cause of autoimmune disease is inflammation, and Dr. O’Bryan’s comprehensive work on this subject demonstrates that all inflammation is triggered by some sort of sensitivity to gluten, another food sensitivity and/or environmental exposures – all which pour “gasoline on the fire.”
+The root cause of autoimmune disease is inflammation, and Dr. O’Bryan’s comprehensive work on this subject demonstrates that all inflammation is triggered by some sensitivity to gluten, another food sensitivity, and/or environmental exposures – all of which pour “gasoline on the fire.”

 Dr. O’Bryan says the science is clear.
 “You can arrest and eventually reverse the damage of many autoimmune diseases when you stop throwing gasoline on the fire.”

 Dr. O’Bryan presents a compelling case about the root cause of autoimmunity.
-He offers well-documented proof that gluten – along with other potential food sensitivities – are overwhelmingly making people in our country sick.
+He offers well-documented proof that gluten – along with other potential food sensitivities – is overwhelmingly making people sick.

 In one case, Dr. O’Bryan discusses research from Dr. Alessio Fasano, a leading celiac disease researcher.
-In this research, Dr. Fasano’s team showed that no human is able to fully digest the gluten protein found in wheat, rye and barley, and these grains cause inflammation and intestinal permeability in every human who eats them (read more about why gluten is toxic to all humans in this article).
+In this research, Dr. Fasano’s team showed that no human could fully digest the gluten protein found in wheat, rye, and barley, and these grains cause inflammation and intestinal permeability in every human who ate them (read more about why gluten is toxic to all humans in this article).

 Gluten, however, isn’t the only wrecking ball compromising our health.

-Dr. O’Bryan discusses the role of excess sugar in chipping away at your health, and he makes the case for why dairy might be a suspect too.
+Dr. O’Bryan discusses the role of excess sugar in chipping away at one’s health, and he makes the case for why dairy might be a suspect too.